 Earlier forms of composite resin for fillings weren’t as strong as they are today.
 Technological changes in resin keep improving its strength.
 Early resins were only recommended for small fillings and not indicated on back teeth.

-That is not true today, as Dr. Rasmussen places composite fillings on all teeth.
-That explains why composite fillings have become more popular than those ugly silver amalgams.
-You can expect to get 5-7 years out of these restorations before replacement is indicated.
+That is not true today, as Dr. Tong and Dr. Rasmussen place composite fillings on all teeth.
+That explains why composite fillings have become more popular than those ugly silver amalgam fillings.
+You can expect to get five to seven years out of these restorations before replacement is needed.

 How Are Tooth-Colored Fillings Placed?